aspose-slides/Aspose.Slides-Documentation/net/release-notes/release-notes-2022/aspose-slides-for-net-22-3-release-notes/_index.md

 ### Classes inherited from EffectEffectiveData removed from public API ###

-The follwoing classes that inherited from EffectEffectiveData were removed from the public API:
+These classes that were inherited from `EffectEffectiveData` have been removed from the public API:

 * AlphaBiLevelEffectiveData
 * AlphaModulateFixedEffectiveData